Here’s a video I made about rebounding and the ReboundAIR trampoline I use. Below it, is a detailed blog post about rebounding. Enjoy!

-My wife Micah even used rebounding workout dvd to lose her baby weight after Marin was born.
+My wife Micah even used a rebounding workout dvd to lose her baby weight after our first daughter was born.

 The quality of the frame, springs and mat are extremely important.
 Cheap rebounders are harder on your joints and can cause injury, also they wear out quickly, and have no warranty.

-I’ve used the ReboundAir Quarter-Fold Model (pictured above) since 2004 and I highly recommend it.
+I’ve used a ReboundAir since 2004 and I highly recommend it.

 ReboundAir was founded by Al Carter, THE pioneer of rebound exercise.

 In fact my mom even has his original book The Miracle of Rebound Exercise from 1979!

 The ReboundAir has a Lifetime All Parts Warranty.